 Previously, when members of the community of Cutambi wanted to meet they had to gather in a dilapidated building or an empty field and were only able to meet when good weather allowed them too.
 If it started raining they all had to leave and progress was lost.
 Now, that they have a new community center they can meet with confidence and more regularly as well as hold special events like weddings and host visiting volunteer groups such as Tandana’s health care teams.
 The community constructed this building in many different phases, often with support from Tandana volunteer groups.

-Villagers in Kansongho had long dreamed of having a large meeting room where they could hold village assemblies, in any weather, and also host meetings with representatives of other villages, such as when the 14-village environmental association Ologuelemo holds its annual meetings.
+Residents of Kansongho had long dreamed of having a large meeting room where they could hold village assemblies, in any weather, and also host meetings with representatives of other villages.
+The environmental association Ologuelemo, which represents 15 villages, also dreamed of a place to hold its large assemblies.
 In memory of the late chief Seguemo Tembiné, who was a great leader, Tandana helped this dream become reality by hiring a local contractor to provide technical expertise and imported materials.
-The villagers, meanwhile, supplied the labor and local materials.
-They are very excited to have this community meeting space and to be able to host inter-village assemblies.
+Residents of Kansongho and other members of the environmental association, meanwhile, supplied the labor and local materials.
+They are excited to have this community meeting space and to be able to host inter-village assemblies out of the wind, rain, and sun.

 La Banda, Ecuador